torkvato/CombatStats-MM67-mod/README.md

 - Full data: Overall stats from the very beginning
 - Segment data: statistics since last manual reset ([R] in Character page)

-Statistics summaries can be accessed by [Right=click] in the DPS/Vitality area of Character page\
+Statistics summaries can be accessed by [RightClick] in the DPS of Character page\
+Default is curren map data, [CTRL-RightClick] shows full game data, [ALT] for segment.
 Here you also can [E]xport this tables in the file for further usage.

 **Observed DPS**\
 DPS, or damage per second is the most important metric of the combat proficiency.
 Here we calculate is by a total damage inflicted by the player, divided by the total active time\